ums91/ums91/README.md

 --->
 ## Hello there! 👋 I'm Omer!

 I'm delighted to welcome you to my GitHub profile!
-I'm a passionate individual with a background in Electronics and Communication Engineering and a strong desire to dive into the world of Full Stack Web Development.
+I'm a passionate individual, from Kashmir India, with a background in Electronics and Communication Engineering and a strong desire to dive into the world of Full Stack Web Development.

 - 🔭 I’m currently working on mastering Full Stack Web Development.
 - 🌱 I’m currently learning various technologies and frameworks related to web development.